 The funny thing is that it didn’t dawn on me how much I had veered off course until I had gone home that summer and couldn’t recognize myself as I looked at myself in the mirror one morning.

 It all hit me like a ton of bricks.
 I immediately put an immense blame on myself for not realizing sooner.
 Fortunately, after a couple of days of wallowing in self-pity, I decided that it was time for drastic measures.

-I knew that changing my ways was going to be an uphill battle but I also knew that if I let myself go on further on this path that I will basically have given up on myself and I was not going to let that happen.
+I knew that changing my ways was going to be an uphill battle but I also knew that if I let myself go down further on this path that I’ll basically have given up on myself and I’ll be damned if I was going to let that happen.

-Fast forward to the end of Senior year (last year of college), after much hard work to get my grades up from my Sophmore year slump, I managed, still, to graduate Magna Cum Laude.
+Fast forward to the end of Senior year (last year of University), after much hard work to get my grades up from my Sophmore year slump, I somehow still managed to graduate Magna Cum Laude.

 Despite the happy ending to that particular bump in the road, I wouldn’t change a thing because that year of my life helped me significantly in figuring out who I really am.